vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 `cse:native cluster entitlement` right bundle gets created in the Cloud Director and all native cluster operations are guarded by these rights.
 Invoke below API to get a detailed view of native defined entity schema - `https://<vcd-ip>/cloudapi/2.0.0/entityTypes/urn:vcloud:type:cse:nativeCluster:2.0.0`
-3. Register the CSE as API extension to VCD.
+3. Registers CSE as an API extension to VCD.

 The `cse install` command supports the following options: